basharaj/basharaj.github.io/_posts/2017-03-24-submitting-spark-jobs-to-YARN-from-Java.markdown

 * **Getting the right dependencies**

-At a minimum you are going to need the spark-core and spark-yarn dependencies.
-This includes the Spark classes that you are going to need to submit your Spark job.
+At a minimum you are going to need the `spark-core`` and `spark-yarn` dependencies.
+Those include the Spark classes that you are going to need to submit your Spark job.

 If you using Maven the dependencies are: